Learning outcomes

 4. The Master can synthesise a complex, possibly incomplete series of (multidisciplinary) data in order to come to a well-considered evaluation of a chemical problem.

 5. The Master is aware of the line between objectivity and subjectivity, of the possibilities and the limitations set by technology and knowledge.
-He/she acts as a thinking and reflective scientist in all his/her activities.
+The Master acts as a thinking and reflective scientist in all their activities.

-6. The Master has a sense of professional responsibility as a scientist and will try to contribute to the development of general knowledge by using his/her capacity for originality and creativity.
+6. The Master has a sense of professional responsibility as a scientist and will try to contribute to the development of general knowledge by using their capacity for originality and creativity.

-7. The Master is able to independently perform scientific research at the level of junior researcher and so develop and sharpen his/her research skills.
-Alternatively, the Master can independently use his/her scientific knowledge at the level of a junior professional and autonomously acquire additional insights and skills that are relevant to the situation.
+7. The Master is able to independently perform scientific research at the level of junior researcher and so develop and sharpen their research skills.
+Alternatively, the Master can independently use their scientific knowledge at the level of a junior professional and autonomously acquire additional insights and skills that are relevant to the situation.

 8. The Master has a thorough knowledge of and insight in the behaviour and characteristics of chemical compounds and materials and in the way in which they can be analysed and synthesised.

-9. The Master has a sense of social responsibility: he/she can relate chemistry to the social, ethical and technological aspects of society and he/she can estimate the consequences of his/her own and other’s chemical actions.
+9. The Master has a sense of social responsibility: the Master can relate chemistry to the social, ethical and technological aspects of society and can estimate the consequences of their own and other’s chemical actions.

-10. The Master can summarize, communicate and interpret his/her findings on chemical questions on different levels: to peers, to a large audience and to policy makers.
-The master can do this in English.
+10. The Master can summarize, communicate and interpret their findings on chemical questions on different levels: to peers, to a large audience and to policy makers.
+The Master can do this in English.

-12. The Master has the attitude to keep following the scientific evolution in chemistry (or in his/her own sub-discipline) in order to maintain his/her professional level and direct his/her own lifelong learning curve.
+12. The Master has the attitude to keep following the scientific evolution in chemistry (or in their own sub-discipline) in order to maintain their professional level and direct their own lifelong learning curve.

 13. The Master has international and intercultural skills in order to function in an international context.